 IoT and Embedded Web Server technologies both have their plusses and minuses.
 In this hands on article, we will show how it is possible to re-use the device management application for both solutions.
-You may compile the code we present below and connect to the IoT testing server we have setup.
+You may compile the code we present below and connect to the IoT testing server (the online portal) we have setup.

 Increase your customer's confidence in your product by providing a dual IoT solution that assures your product never ends up as explained in the EE Journal article RIP, Cloud-Connected Devices.